-Hult MBA shortlisted for prestigious Greek International Women’s Award
+Hult MBA wins prestigious Greek International Women’s Award

 Elpida Kokkota is on her way to achieving many admirable goals.
 One of them is to positively impact 5,000 women around the world by 2020.
 Another is to create a school of entrepreneurship for children.
-We spoke to the serial entrepreneur, Hult MBA Class of 2011 grad, and Greek national to find out more about her life since Hult and the incredible achievements that have led her to being nominated for a GIWA in the Social Responsibility category.
+We spoke to the serial entrepreneur, Hult MBA Class of 2011 grad, and Greek national to find out more about her life since Hult and the incredible achievements that have led her to win the GIWA in the Social Responsibility category.

-Congratulations on the GIWA nomination!
+Congratulations on winning the GIWA!
 What an awesome recognition.
 You mentioned that one of your biggest aspirations is to impact 5,000 women around the world by 2020.
 How did that come about?

 This was a Commitment to Action that I made at the Clinton Global Initiative Annual Meeting in 2015.
 It all started when I was a student at Hult, which was a catalyst for my global career and changed my life on so many levels.
 I was passionate about the Hult Prize and keen to be a student volunteer.
 I already had lots of events experience as I had worked for my mother’s events business, one of the largest events management organizations in Europe.
 So I was really excited to submit my proposal to volunteer.
 But I had my interview and was told that I hadn’t got the place—I was devastated!
 However, I refused to take “no” for an answer, and I ultimately convinced them to let me carry the boxes and I worked my way up from there!